broadinstitute/tensorqtl/README.md

       --vcf ${plink_prefix_path}.vcf.gz \
       --out ${plink_prefix_path}
   ```
+  If using PLINK 1.9 or earlier, add the `--keep-allele-order` flag.

   Alternatively, the genotypes can be provided as a dataframe (genotypes x samples).

 The [examples notebook](example/tensorqtl_examples.ipynb) below contains examples of all input files.
 The input formats for phenotypes and covariates are identical to those used by [FastQTL](http://fastqtl.sourceforge.net/).